 If any FWS funds allocated to an account are expended, the amount of earnings that exceed the FWS funds allocated must be paid from state or local funds.
-These payments will not be counted against the student's FWS award.
-Department supervisors should be contacted regarding the availability of additional Non-Community Service FWS funds; the Financial Aid accountant (Fiscal Management Unit) should be contacted regarding availability of additional Community Service FWS funds.
+Department supervisors should contact the Provost's office regarding the availability of additional non-Community Service FWS funds; the Financial Aid accountant (Fiscal Management Unit) should be contacted regarding availability of additional Community Service FWS funds.

 V. How to Hire a Student Employee